canonical/ops-scenario/README.md

 foo_relation.changed_event.deferred(handler=MyCharm._on_foo_relation_changed)
 ```

-# Emitting custom events

-Suppose your charm uses a charm library providing an `ingress_provided` event.
-The proper way to emit it is to run the event that causes that custom event to be emitted by the library, whatever
-that may be, for example a `foo-relation-changed`.

 # Live charm introspection

 Scenario is a black-box, state-transition testing framework.
 It makes it trivial to assert that a status went from A to